PGY1 Ambualatory care HIV

 (12 months)

-The resident is expected to staff on weekends, holidays or after hours in TOC//One community health clinic.
+The resident is expected to staff on weekends, holidays or after hours in Transitions of Care staffing shift.
+This primarily consists of Solid Organ Transplant medication education.

 The resident will be assigned a chair where they will oversee the activities of: Pharmacy week, recruitment, interviews, orientation, administration, social, communication, quality, or safety and wellness.